pslucas0212/virtwho-customerportal/README.md

 # virt-who --print
 ```

-For an easier readout try:
+For an easier readout of the configuration test, try the following command.
 ```
 # virt-who --print | jq
 ```